azuregomez/AzBatch/README.md

 As it is provided:
 <ul>
 <li>The pool parameter file creates a pool with 2 nodes.
 This is configurable.
-<li>The job parameter file is configured to do the following tasks and dependencies:
+<li>The job parameter file is configured to do the following tasks and dependencies:<br/>
 <img src="https://storagegomez.blob.core.windows.net/public/images/tasks.jpg"/>
 <li>The task script that reads and writes files is sh/rwfile.sh
 <h3>References</h3>